-As well as designing healthcare trials David is working across the social sciences developing policy trials and is collaborating with the Behavioural Insights Team at the Cabinet Office, and supporting educational trials and trials in criminal justice.
+As well as designing healthcare trials, David works across the social sciences developing policy trials and collaborates with the Behavioural Insights Team at the Cabinet Office, supporting educational trials and trials in criminal justice.

 - Diploma in Health Economics